Grassroots Currencies: Foundations for Grassroots Digital Economies: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have presented grassroots cryptocurrencies as a foundation for a grassroots digital economy, discussed possible scenarios of their use and presented their grassroots implementation.
-Much remains to be done, including analytic, computational and experimental analysis, as well as proof-of-concept implementation and deployment.
-In particular, the implementation of $\calG\calD$ for the model of asynchrony~\cite{shapiro2023grassroots} could be instantiated to provide an implementation of $\calGCD$ and thus, by composing $\sigma$, an implementation of the grassroots cryptocurrencies protocol $\calS\calC$ for asynchrony.
+We have presented grassroots currencies as foundations for grassroots digital economies, discussed possible scenarios of their use and presented their formal grassroots implementation.
+Much remains to be done, including analytic, computational and experimental analysis, as well as proof-of-concept implementation~\cite{lewis2023grassroots} and deployment.
+Grassroots coins, being an IOU, could carry additional conditions, e.g. interest or demurrage for asymmetric---commercial or philanthropic----mutual credit lines.
+We aim to explore this extension.

-\begin{acks} I thank Nimrod Talmon, Gal Shahaf, Ouri Poupko, Michael Warner, Matt Prewitt and Aviv Zohar for discussions and feedback.
+\begin{acks} I thank Nimrod Talmon, Gal Shahaf, Ouri Poupko, Michael Warner, Matt Prewitt, Aviv Zohar, and Grammateia Kotsialou for discussions and feedback.
 Ehud Shapiro is the Incumbent of The Harry Weinrebe Professorial Chair of Computer Science and Biology at Weizmann.
-Part of this work was carried out while I was a visiting scholar at Columbia University. \end{acks}
+Part of this work was carried out while I was a visiting scholar at Columbia University and at the London School of Economics. \end{acks}